Ahmad-123/CodingChallenge/README.md

 1. Store.ts
     - I have used exmapleUser (from store) as a loggedIn user.
     - I have used CourseList instead of a singleCourse for better Visualization or app flow.
-All the courses in the CourseList are acting as the registered courses against the logged In user.
+All the courses in the CourseList are the registered courses of logged In user.

 2. CohortListView.tsx
     - It will display all the available cohorts.
     - when user will click register Cohort.
 A new entry will be added to the members list of that cohart in CohartList.
     - A user can only register for 1 cohort against 1 course.
-Otherwise he will be shown an alert that he has already registered the cohort for that course.
+Otherwise toast message will be displayed that he has already registered the cohort for that course.
     - Once the user will click See Registered Cohorts.
 All cohorts registered by the user for different courses will be displayed.
 By default a user will have 0 registered cohort.